libriscv/rvscript/README.md

 ## Common Issues

-- After I enabled C++ exceptions and ran a try..catch the emulator seems to just stop.
+- After I throw a C++ exception the emulator seems to just stop.
 	- When you call into the virtual machine you usually give it a budget.
 A limit on the number of instructions it gets to run for that particular call (or any other limit you impose yourself).
 If you forget to check if the limit has been reached, then it will just look like it stopped.
 You can check this by comparing calculating instruction counter + max instructions beforehand, and comparing that to the instruction counter after the call.
 You can safely resume execution again by calling `machine.simulate()` again, as running out of instructions is not a fatal exception.
 For example the first C++ exception thrown inside the RISC-V emulator uses a gigaton of instructions and will easily blow the limit.
 - How do I share memory with the engine?
 	- Create aligned memory in your engine and use the `machine.memory.insert_non_owned_memory()` function to insert it using the given page attributes.
 The machine will then create non-owning pages pointing to this memory sequentially.
 You can do this on as many machines as you want.
 The challenge then is to be able to use the pages as memory for your objects, and access the readable members in a portable way (the VMs are default 64-bit).